abdelwahab-ahmed-shandy/Complete-Study-Archive/Networks Notes/01-ISO-OSI model/00-Why the ISO-OSI model.md

 ---

 ## Summary
 The OSI model is the conceptual and methodological framework that organized the science of networking, facilitated its development, and ensured the compatibility of different systems across the world.
-Without it, networks would remain isolated and incompatible, hindering global technological progress.
+Without it, networks would remain isolated and incompatible, hindering global technological progress.---

+---

+### By Abdelwahab Shandy